 On July 30, 2021, the court granted the SLC's motion to dismiss with respect to the claims asserted against remaining defendant Trimaran.
 On October 4, 2021, Plaintiffs filed a notice of appeal of the court's granting of the motion to dismiss against defendant Trimaran.
 Plaintiff filed its opening brief on December 6, 2021.
 SLC filed its answering brief on December 20, 2021 and the public version of the brief was filed on January 7, 2022.
 Plaintiffs filed the reply brief on January 4, 2022.
-The hearing on the appeal took place on March 30, 2022, and the parties are awaiting a ruling.
+The hearing on the appeal took place on March 30, 2022.
+On June 28, 2022, the court's granting of the motion to dismiss against Trimaran was affirmed.